Dadi-yaswanth/life-skills-track/learning-process.md

  - Write the topic name on top of the paper.

  **Step 2:**
  - Explain your topic as teachers do on the blackboard.
  - Use simple language to explain.
  - Try to generalize things with practical examples.

   **Step 3:**
  - Figure out where you missing your command over the topic.
  - Go back and revise the resources.

    **Step 4:**
  - Explain again and be solid in all topics.
  - Keep an eye on where you're using complicated terms.
- - Try to brake those again into simple things and repeat them till you are perfect.
+ - Brake them into simple things and repeat them till you are perfect.

  #### 2. What are the different ways to implement this technique in your learning process?